-After experimenting with various changes in the method of making a key lime pie, along with subtle changes in the ingredients, I finally achieved a lighter, fluffier, key lime pie that I think is just perfect.
+After experimenting with various changes in the method of making a this classic pie, along with subtle changes in the ingredients, I finally achieved a lighter, fluffier pie.
+It’s pure perfection in my opinion, as well as those to whom I’ve served it.
 It’s now my go-to key lime pie recipe.

-I also added in a bit of zest from the limes.
-It amps up the lime flavor and makes the pie a whole lot more interesting, I think.
+The second thing I do is add in a bit of zest from the limes.
+Along with the lime juice in the recipe, the fresh lime zest amps up the lime flavor and makes the pie a whole lot more interesting and well, zesty!

 Here’s my update to the classic Key Lime Pie Recipe.
 Give it a try sometime soon.
 I really think you’ll like the changes!

 - 1 1/4 cups sweetened condensed milk or 1 (14-ounce) can, store-bought

 - 1/2 cup key lime juice

 - 2 tablespoons granulated sugar

 - lime slices optional

 - Whisk egg yolk, sweetened condensed milk, lime juice, lime zest, and lemon juice in a large bowl until well-combined.

 - Beat egg whites with an electric mixture until they begin to foam.
 Gradually add in granulated sugar and beat until light and fluffy and soft peaks have formed.
 Gently fold into egg yolk mixture and carefully spoon into the prepared graham cracker crust.